-1. Plan your attack
+1. Plan Your Attack

-2. Choose the right recipes
+2. Choose the Right Recipes

 The thicker and more solid each layer of cake and buttercream is, the easier to carve.
 You’ll find that you get less crumbling, fewer chunks jumping off the cake and less going over the same areas to refine.
 Just like with layered cakes, be sure your layers are level and firmly resting upon the last.

-Before carving, I remove the excess buttercream and place the filled cake into the refrigerator for about two hours to chill and again and firm up.
-This makes for much easier and cleaner carving.
-I prefer a sharp straight blade as opposed to a serrated blade for smaller tasks or for finer details.
+While you can use serrated blades, and some tutorials might specifically call for them, using a sharp, straight blade is great for the finer details of carving.
 Serrated knives can lead to one side when cutting, giving you uneven and unexpected cuts, and they take off bigger chunks.
 In general, you want to keep in mind that you can always go back and remove a bit more.
 It’s far harder to recover from taking off too much.

 Ganache is a great choice to coat you fully carved cake prior to covering in fondant or modeling chocolate.
 But when you have such natural, rounded and organic curves with many sculpted designs, it’s sanity-testing to use a spatula to get a nice finish.